ThanWeb/TWA-Campaign-Cloned/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software and how to install them 2.

-* npm
+- npm
   ```sh
   npm install npm@latest -g
   ```
-* @vue/cli
+- @vue/cli
   ```sh
   npm install @vue/cli
   ```